centreon/centreon-documentation/versioned_docs/version-22.04/security/user-data-storage/gdpr-compliance.md

 ## Information for Centreon users to plan their GDPR compliance

-In a Managed Service Provider (MSP) context, the Centreon platform provides a monitoring service to provider's customers.
+In a Managed Service Provider (MSP) context, the Centreon platform provides a monitoring service to the provider's customers.

 ## Storage of user identification information